bpucker/PBBtools/README.md

-# Visualization of sequence similarity in dot plot
+# Dotplotter: Visualization of sequence similarity in dot plot
 **Description**: This script compares to sequences and visualizes matches by dots in a 2D plot.

 **Link**: [dotplotter repository](https://github.com/bpucker/PBBtools/blob/main/dotplotter/dotplotter_readme.md)

 **Reference**: This repository.